 The flight to and from the hill town of Lukla is relatively uncertain due to its typical geographical location.
 Flights are often delayed due to bad weather conditions due to which most of the flights start early in the day.
 Trekkers are therefore advised to spare some days for such delays during the trek owing to the bad weather periods.

 The details of the expenses included and excluded are mentioned in the respective sections.
 However, it is to be noted that trekkers should bear the expenses of their own food, accommodation, and other activities in case they arrive prior to the starting of the trekking expedition or extend their stay after the tour.
 Furthermore, in case the flight gets delayed and trekkers are stuck in either trekking areas such as Lukla or in a city such as Kathmandu due to such delay, they should bear the expenses of food, accommodation, etc. on their own as these delays take the stay outside the decided itinerary.

-Scarfs, warm hats, sunglasses with UV protection, and headlamps give protection to your heads while you will need thermal tops, pullovers, down vest, Gore-Tex jackets among others for your upper body.
-Gloves, mittens protect your hands, and non-cotton underwear briefs, hiking shorts and trousers, fleece or woolen trousers, shell pants are essential for your lower body.
-Pack socks, hiking boots and running shoes, gaiters, and other gears for feet along with the rucksack and travel bags, and sleeping bags during the trek.
+Scarfs, warm hats, sunglasses with UV protection, and headlamps give protection to your head while you will need thermal tops, pullovers, down vests, and Gore-Tex jackets among others for your upper body.
+Gloves and mittens protect your hands, and non-cotton underwear briefs, hiking shorts and trousers, fleece or woolen trousers, and shell pants are essential for your lower body.
+Pack socks, hiking boots, running shoes, gaiters, and other gear for feet along with the rucksack and travel bags, and sleeping bags during the trek.
 Required medicines, toiletries, and other practical items are required as well.